 As one of the two co-chairmen of the Diemen Awards, Amr is extremely passionate about Tasmania’s creative industry.
 Originally from Egypt, Amr has lived in 4 different continents and worked across a myriad of communication roles.
 Starting out in PR and Events Management in Malaysia and moving into Advertising after squeezing in a Master’s degree from Bond University, Amr has been exploring the creative industry from different angles, landing on Digital as his primary passion.

-Looking for a major change in lifestyle, Amr moved to Tasmania to find his forever home and is now the Digital Account Director at The20.
+Looking for a major change in lifestyle, Amr moved to Tasmania to find his forever home.
+He has since founded digital marketing agency, Social Social, and is living his best life in the tropical north AKA Launceston.
 Amr brings an insatiable hunger to the Diemen Awards… a hunger to do better, to be better, and to make space for everyone in the industry to feel included, celebrated and most importantly, appreciated.

 Jay cut his teeth in the printing industry as an apprentice in Graphic Pre-Press with Mercury Walch.
 Made the leap to agency life in 2007, and since has worked on local, national and international clients across a wide range of industries and channels.

 Jay has been involved with the AGDA Tasmania committee including Vice President in 2013, and also a student and tutor of the national AWARD school.

 He is excited to see the very best in what Tasmania has to offer in the industry and its emerging young talent.